-EKU-AT Program Mission Statement
+EKU-BS in AT Program Mission Statement

 The primary mission of the Eastern Kentucky University AT Program is to educate each student about the theoretical and clinical skills necessary to work effectively with the physiological and biomechanical aspects of injury and illness with regard to patients.

-EKU-AT Program Vision Statement
+EKU-BS in AT Program Vision Statement

 Students will be presented with the didactic and clinical experiences that will lead them to being able to exercise sound ethical judgment, achieve satisfying careers, and make positive contributions to their communities and the athletic training profession.